Diagnostic Medical Sonography

 CLINICAL TRAINING

-Clinical training is an integral part of the DMS Technologist program.
-Students will gain hands-on experience in real-world clinical settings under the guidance of experienced professionals.
-This training will enable students to apply their theoretical knowledge to practical scenarios, develop proficiency in operating ultrasound equipment, and refine their patient care skills.
+Clinical training is an integral part of the Diagnostic Medical Sonography program.
+Students will gain firsthand experience in real-world clinical settings under the guidance of experienced professionals.
+This training will enable students to apply their theoretical knowledge in a medical setting.
+They will develop proficiency in operating ultrasound equipment and their skills in professional patient care.
 The clinical training component plays a crucial role in preparing students for a successful career in Diagnostic Medical Sonography.

 ADMISSION REQUIREMENTS